SNodeC/snode.c/README.md

 Every network layer provides its specific `SocketAddress` class.
 In typical scenarios you need not bother about these classes as they are managed internally by the framework.

-Every *SocketServer* and *SocketClient* class has it's `SocketAddress` attached as data type.
+Every *SocketServer* and *SocketClient* class has it's `SocketAddress` attached as nested data type.
 Thus, one can always get the correct `SocketAddress` type buy just

 ```cpp
 using SocketAddress = <ConcreteServerOrClientType>::SocketAddress;